 We may also collect any additional information that you provide to us directly through our websites or indirectly through use of our websites, digital or online presence, that you provide to our representatives or otherwise.

 In some cases we collect information you provide to us regarding dietary requirements, medical conditions, disabilities and your emergency contacts.

 To facilitate international events we also collect information you provide us for international travel arrangements such as your passport number, date of birth, travel insurance details, citizenship and your place of birth.

 We may collect information about you from biographies you provide us for events or publications, including photographs.
-We also photograph and video record many of our events, and we also store that information.
+We also photograph, audio and video record many of our events, and we also store that information.

-We collect your personal information as you provide it to us through our service centre, customer surveys or interactions with our representatives from time to time.
+We collect your personal information as you provide it to us through our registration department and team, customer surveys or interactions with our representatives from time to time.

 We also collect information about non-members for the purposes of providing information about membership, services and products, as well as to support our education, information, research and advocacy activities.

 We may also collect some information that is not personal information because it does not identify you or anyone else.
 For example, we may collect anonymous answers to surveys or aggregated information about how users use our website.